CharityCompassionCoin-CCC/Documentation/English_Documentation/TRON_BUG-BOUNTY.md

 7. Reward will be sent out within 7 working days following its announcement.

 8. All rights of interpretation for Bug Bounty are reserved to TRON.

+I have found a bug like behavior where Ethereum based privacy keys will unlock and generate random Tron Addresses that have or show no ethereum or ethereum based token balances but still yet generates a Tron network address of different sorts with different ethereum network privacy keys.